Notes on Randomized Algorithms

 \subsection{Non-constructive proof}

-This is essentially the same argument presented in \cite[§5.5]{MotwaniR1995}, but we adapt the notation to match the statement in terms of neighborhoods $\Gamma(A)$ instead of edges in a \concept{dependency graph}, where an event is independent of all events that are not its successors in the graph.
-The two formulations are identical, since we can always represent the neighborhoods $\Gamma(A)$ by creating an edge from $A$ to $B$ when $B$ is in $\Gamma(A)$; and conversely we can convert a dependency graph into a neighborhood structure by making $\Gamma(A)$ the set of successors of $A$ in the dependency graph.
+This is essentially the same argument presented in \cite[§5.5]{MotwaniR1995}, but we adapt the notation to match the statement in terms of neighborhoods $Γ(A)$ instead of edges in a \concept{dependency graph}, where an event is independent of all events that are not its successors in the graph.
+The two formulations are identical, since we can always represent the neighborhoods $Γ(A)$ by creating an edge from $A$ to $B$ when $B$ is in $Γ(A)$; and conversely we can convert a dependency graph into a neighborhood structure by making $Γ(A)$ the set of successors of $A$ in the dependency graph.

-The proof is a bit easier than the non-constructive version, while also being a bit more general because the neighborhood structure doesn't depend on identifying a collection of underlying independent variables.
+The proof is a bit easier than the constructive version, while also being a bit more general because the neighborhood structure doesn't depend on identifying a collection of underlying independent variables.